ivan369-git/Guess-the-Number-Game/README.md

 # Guess-the-Number-Game
-This is a simple console game where you need to guess a random number.
+This is a simple JavaScript console game where you need to guess a random number.

 ## Change Log